10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 10. Spend a Night on the Road to Hana

-Another idea for staying overnight is to go camping!
-There are even companies like Maui Vacation Equipment that rent equipment.
-Just like the hotels, it’s best to book camping sites as far ahead as possible to secure your spot!
+Another idea for staying overnight is to go camping.
+There are even companies like Maui Vacation Equipment that rent everything you need.
+Just like the hotels, it’s best to book camping sites as far ahead as possible to secure your spot.

 Road to Hana Hawaii